AVEVA/sample-omf-basic_api-cpp/README.md

 5. Select the solution configuration "Release" and desired solution platform (x86 or x64) in the ribbon
 6. Click **Debug** > **Start Debugging** (or F5)

-## To Test this Sample in Visual Studio:
+## To test this sample in Visual Studio:

 1. Follow steps 1-4 from the section above
 2. Select the solution configuration "Debug UnitTests" and desired solution platform (x86 or x64) in the ribbon
 3. Click **Debug** > **Run All Tests** (or F5)

-## Customizing the Application
+## Customizing the application

 This application can be customized to send your own custom types, containers, and data by modifying the [OMF-Types.json](OMF_API/OMF-Types.json), [OMF-Containers.json](OMF_API/OMF-Containers.json), and [OMF-Data.json](OMF_API/OMF-Data.json) files respectively.
 Each one of these files contains an array of OMF json objects, which are